diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Text and Binary File Formats
 Sqoop is capable of importing into a few different file formats.
 Text files (the default) offer a human-readable representation of data, platform independence, and the simplest structure.
 However, they cannot hold binary fields (such as database columns of type VARBINARY), and distinguishing between null values and String-based fields containing the value "null" can be problematic (although using the --null-string import option allows you to control the representation of null values).
 To handle these conditions, `Sqoop also supports SequenceFiles, Avro datafiles, and Parquet files`. `These binary formats provide the most precise representation possible of the imported data`.
 They also allow data to be compressed while retaining MapReduce’s ability to process different sections of the same file in parallel.
-However, `current versions of Sqoop cannot load Avro datafiles or SequenceFiles into Hive` (`although you can load Avro into Hive manually, and Parquet can be loaded directly into Hive by Sqoop`).
-Another disadvantage of SequenceFiles is that they are Java specific, whereas Avro and Parquet files can be processed by a wide range of languages.
+However, `current versions of Sqoop cannot load Avro datafiles or SequenceFiles into Hive` (`although you can load Avro into Hive manually, and Parquet can be loaded directly into Hive by Sqoop`). `Another disadvantage of SequenceFiles is that they are Java specific`, whereas Avro and Parquet files can be processed by a wide range of languages.

 ### Generated Code
 In addition to writing the contents of the database table to HDFS, Sqoop also provides you with a generated Java source file (widgets.java) written to the current local directory.
 Sqoop can use generated code to handle the deserialization of table-specific data from the database source before writing it to HDFS.

-The generated class (widgets) is capable of holding a single record retrieved from the imported table(each instance of the class refers to only a single record).
+`The generated class (widgets) is capable of holding a single record retrieved from the imported table`(each instance of the class refers to only a single record).
 It can manipulate such a record in MapReduce or store it in a SequenceFile in HDFS.
 (SequenceFiles written by Sqoop during the import process will store each imported row in the “value” element of the SequenceFile’s key-value pair format, using the generated class.)

 We can use a different Sqoop tool to generate source code without performing an import; this generated code will still examine the database table to determine the appropriate data types for each field:
 ```shell